auriq/essentia_docs/source/reference/manpages/udbd.rst

 releasing memory back to the operating system.
 Once a server is cleared, it can be used to handle another database.

-Note that the server does not require any configuration to operate.
+The server does not require any configuration to operate.
 Its actions are completely controlled by the client programs `aq_pp <aq_pp.html>`_ and `aq_udb <aq_udb.html>`_.
 Even the data definition (table defs) comes from the client.